dvo123/Gym-Tracker-App/README.md

     1. Download my code from Git Hub.
     2. Make a new project and add my Android folder + lib folder + pubspec.yaml into your project.
-    3. Replace my_first_flutter_project with your project name for the imports.
+    3. Replace my_first_flutter_project with your project name for the import paths.
     4. Run "flutter pub get" to get the dependencies.
     5. Run the app.